 The DOF Node ID is a number that relates to the physical location of the selected Input response sensor.
-The Node IDs are also used when creating a geometry animation.
+The Node IDs are also used when creating a geometry animation, (See the section: Geometry editor.
 Hereby the node points on a geometry and the response Node IDs are mapped together, such that geometry animations can reflect the measured characteristics.

 The Direction defines in which directions (x, y, z) measurements were performed for related DOFs and Node IDs.
 The selected Directions are also used for geometry animations to reflect measured deflections in the correct directions.

 The Sign defines the orientation (+, -) of the DOF for the specified Direction.
 The Sign should reflect orientation of the related response sensor.